 At the start of 1990, Australia’s rate of recycling old newspapers was estimated to be 28%.
 Newspaper waste reduction was a big challenge.

 Today, Australia leads the world in newspaper recycling thanks to the efforts of readers across the country.

 It’s no accident.

-News Limited and our partner Australian Newsprint Mills (now Norske Skog) invested $133 million in Australia’s first de-inking plant in Albury in 1995, creating new markets for old newspapers.
+News Corp Australia and our partner Australian Newsprint Mills (now Norske Skog) invested $133 million in Australia’s first de-inking plant in Albury in 1995, creating new markets for old newspapers and magazines.